 RS: Well, just any sort of – I mean, I, and I guess maybe a way to think about this is again, that sort of hypothetical person . . .

 RS: . . . that’s thinking about moving from the domestic to the international.
 I mean, can they – whatever they’ve learned about what prosecutors are about . . .

-RS: . . . does that translate very well into the international context or there are some major differences?
+RS: . . . does that translate very well into the international context or are there some major differences?

 See, I don’t know, I mean, I’ll be honest with you.
 I’ve only, I've only wanted ever to work for the defense.
 I just don’t want to work for the prosecution.
 So I have even less interest in finding out individually how a prosecutor thinks, although I think that is important, although I’m clear that, you know, I have a lot of interest in the prosecutor in my trial whether it’s in, in, in where I live or whether it’s here, in a national jurisdiction, internationally – how he or she operates.

 But I certainly, you know, I, I don’t come from a tradition where there are – what I would consider it’s not ex parte I mean with prosecutors, but, I mean, I don’t, I don't enter into, I don’t – I don't have a place where there’s a dialogue between me and the prosecutors certainly, you know.
 I mean, we never discuss the case with the prosecutor.

 I mean, so I, I don’t, I don’t even have that, that, that kind of venue, that context that I just, I mean I don’t talk to prosecutors generally.
 It’s just a . . .